ahmedkhliaa/truck_flow_app/README.md

 ## ⚙️ Tech Stack
 The app uses **PostgreSQL** for data storage and **Streamlit** for the user interface and data processing.

+## 🚀 CI/CD Pipeline
+This project includes a CI/CD pipeline using GitHub Actions to deploy the app to Google Cloud Run.